If you want to learn how to oil paint, here are some of the oil painting techniques which you will need to learn.

 Rembrandt also used this technique to create many dramatic portraits.

-Impasto is generally used in reference to paint which is applied in a thick and bold fashion with clearly visible brushwork, but it can also refer to the more subtle textures created by delicate brushwork on a more smooth surface.
+Impasto is generally used in reference to paint that is applied in a thick and bold fashion with clearly visible brushwork, but it can also refer to the more subtle textures created by delicate brushwork on a more smooth surface.

 There are a number of ways you can use the impasto technique to improve your paintings: